 - the service is the most appropriate and available supply or level of service for the insured in question, considering potential benefits and harms to the individual;

-- is known to be effective, based on scientific evidence, professional standards, and expert opinion, in improving health outcomes; and/or
+- the service is known to be effective, based on scientific evidence, professional standards, and expert opinion, in improving health outcomes; and/or

-- for services and interventions not in widespread use, is based on scientific evidence.
+- services and interventions not in widespread use are based on scientific evidence.

 Medicare: The Federal Health Insurance for the Aged and Disabled Act, Title XVIII of the United States Social Security Act.

-Member: A subscriber or dependent enrolled in Elevate and for whom the monthly premium is paid to Elevate.
+Member: A subscriber or dependent enrolled in DHMP and for whom the monthly premium is paid to DHMP.

 N(back to top)

-Network Provider: A health care provider who is contracted to be a provider in the Elevate network.
+Network Provider: A health care provider who is contracted to be a provider in your specific plan network.

 Nurse/Licensed Nurse/Registered Nurse: A person holding a license to practice as a Registered Nurse (R.N.), Licensed Vocational Nurse (L.V.N.) or Licensed Practical Nurse (L.P.N.) in the state of Colorado and acting within the scope of his/her license.